Let’s talk about the top 40 ways to save money that you can do. That

 Find discount chains

 Discount chains are stores that sell products below the market price.
-To take it a step further you can find a liquidator store and score big on products you need around the home.
+To take it a step further, you can find a liquidator store and score big on products you need around the home.

 Keep your wardrobe flexible for a mix-and-match

-Limit your wardrobe and make it manageable for mix-and-match you will also save time and money on laundry.
+Limit your wardrobe and make it manageable for mix-and-match.
+You will also save time and money on laundry.

 Avoid spending temptations

-One thing I do is avoid deal sites, reading ads and anything that tempts me to spend money.
-Avoid anything that triggers you to spend money.
+I avoid deal sites, reading ads, and anything that tempts me to spend money.
+It's okay to treat every once in a while, but don't make it an everyday habit.

 Enjoy living in financial security!